KrystalCoding/always-away/README.md

 </details>

 ### Automated testing

-- Testing was done using the built in Django module, unittest.
+- Python testing was done using the built in Django module, unittest.
+- Javascript testing was done using JsHint.
-- Coverage was also usesd to generate a report
+- Coverage was also usesd to generate a report.

 <details><summary>Bar & Grill App, test_models.py</summary>